trailbehind/rabbitmq-to-cloudwatch/README.md

 All configuration is through environment variables.

 - `metric_interval` - Number of seconds to sleep between publishing metrics, default is 300
-- `log_only` - Only log, don't publish to cloudwatch
+- `log_only` - Only log, don't publish to cloudwatch.
+To enable set this to 1 or `true`
 - `rabbitmq_management_host` - RabbitMQ host, format is `hostname:port`
 - `rabbitmq_management_user` - RabbitMQ username
 - `rabbitmq_management_password` - RabbitMQ password